"Colon cleansers effectively eliminate large quantities of toxic waste, affecting the condition and vitality of the entire body."

 But do not relax.
 Dizziness could be a sign that you are becoming dehydrated.
 And strings of mucus—the intestine's response to stimulation—may mean that the body views the cleanser as a toxin and is trying to get rid of it.

 The US Food and Drug Administration forbids any sellers or practicioners to make claims they cannot stand behind.
 The agency has issued warning letters to practitioners in many states to keep the public safe from colon cleansing side effects, which can be dangerous.
-At this time, the FDA has not approved any machine or system for routine use.
-In fact, the FDA only approves colon cleansing prior to some medical procedures.

 Keep in mind that there is no evidence to support that colon cleansing really works.
 Here is a better strategy than going through extraordinary means to flush your colon: